Disaster Risk Management」カテゴリーアーカイブ

 Day_168 : Past Interview Records – PTWC (Pacific Tsunami Warning Center) in Hawaii (1)

 Continue to the past New Orleans Interview Records, I would like to open the memo about the interview to PTWC.
 It was a great time and I learned a lot from the interviews.
-So I would like to share the fact to let you know their works to tackle the tsunami disasters in the world.
+So I would like to share this fact to let you know their efforts to tackle the tsunami disasters in the world.

-PTWC is the core center for the tsunami warning well known to the world.
+PTWC is the core center for tsunami warning and is well known to the world.

 2008.2.26 (Tue.) at 1000 am